Getting Started with the Agent

 sudo service datadog-agent restart

 The collection of logs, traces, and processes data can be enabled through the Agent configuration file.
-These are not features that are enabled by default.
+These features are not enabled by default.
 For example, in the configuration file, the logs_enabled parameter is set to false.

 ##################################